-There is often an assumption that because someone is really good at sport they must have both a healthy body and healthy mind.
+There is often an assumption that because someone is really good at a sport, they must have both a healthy body and healthy mind.
 Success and fortune don’t make you immune to depression, it can happen to anyone at any time.

 In fact, recent studies have shown that elite sportspeople have higher levels of depression than the general population.
 Biological components play a big role, and biological reasons for depression can include the genetic components that make-up the individual.